ChicoState/PantryNET/CONTRIBUTOR.md

 2. Student
    It handles only Item, Item quantity and ask staff to check it out selected Items.

 3. Inventory
+   It keeps track of all the available item, inventory details, gets the provider details to keep the records.
+   It can add and remove items and  display all the inventory records details.
+   Staff can get the details from the inventory and use it to get reports for the same.

 4. Item
    We have used Abstract Factory Design Pattern for this class